Butch Walker: Documentary

 The documentary Out of Focus premiered at the Nashville Film Festival in April 2012.
 Directed by Shane Valdés and Peter Harding, it focuses on Butch Walker's life and music.
 Its first European showing was at Oldenburg Filmfest, Germany in August 2012.

 Personal life

-In November 2007, Walker's home in Malibu was burnt down in a wildfire.
+In November 2007, Walker's home in Malibu, California was destroyed in a wildfire.
 Walker had been renting the property from Flea of the Red Hot Chili Peppers.
 He and his family lost all of their possessions, including the master recordings of every song he had ever recorded.
 He titled his next album Sycamore Meadows after the street the house was on.

 He currently lives in Nashville, Tennessee, with his wife and son.